At Least 7 Who Attended Rose Garden Event Have COVID

 Contact tracing for the Trumpworld COVID-19 outbreak is still in the early stages, but seven of those who have tested positive were at a packed event in the White House Rose Garden last weekend.

-Most in the crowd—gathered to see President Trump nominate Amy Coney Barrett for the Supreme Court—were not wearing masks even though chairs were placed close together.
+Most in the crowd—invited to see President Trump nominate Amy Coney Barrett for the Supreme Court—were not wearing masks even though chairs were placed close together.

+While the ceremony was outside—which can help limit the spread of the virus when proper social distancing is in effect—there were also smaller, mask-free gatherings indoors.

-The attendees who tested positive are the president and first lady Melania Trump, Sens.
-Thom Tillis and Mike Lee, former Trump counselor Kellyanne Conway, and Notre Dame President Rev. John Jenkins.
+The attendees who tested positive are the president and first lady Melania Trump, Lee, Sen. Thom Tillis, former Trump counselor Kellyanne Conway, and Notre Dame President Rev. John Jenkins.
 An unidentified journalist who was there is also infected.

 “I failed to lead by example, at a time when I’ve asked everyone else in the Notre Dame community to do so,” he wrote.
 “I especially regret my mistake in light of the sacrifices made on a daily basis by many, particularly our students, in adjusting their lives to observe our health protocols.”